OnePlus Buds Pro could rival AirPods Pro with longer battery life and personalized sound

 OnePlus has announced its latest true wireless earbuds.
-The OnePlus Buds Pro were launched alongside the Nord 2 smartphone, and come with active noise cancellation, support for Dolby Atmos, and up to 38 hours of battery life.
+The OnePlus Buds Pro were launched alongside the Nord 2 smartphone, and come with active noise cancellation, personalized audio, and up to 38 hours of battery life.

 They look a lot like the Apple AirPods Pro, albeit with a metallic area on the stems that denotes the touch-sensitive controls.
 You get three sizes of silicone eartips in the box, and an IP55 water and dust resistance rating means they should be suitable for use while working out.